cardiacvision/optimap/docs/chapters/getting_started.md

 # Installing optimap

+``optimap`` is available for Windows, Mac OSX, and Linux.
+The installation procedure slightly varies depending on the operating system.

 ``optimap`` requires Python 3.8 or later.
 To install Python we recommend installing the [Anaconda distribution](https://www.anaconda.com/distribution/), which includes Python and many useful packages for scientific computing, or by installing [Python directly](https://code.visualstudio.com/docs/python/python-tutorial#_install-a-python-interpreter).

 ```{tip}
 optimap relies heavily on [NumPy](https://numpy.org) and [Matplotlib](https://matplotlib.org).
 We recommend the [Scientific Python Lectures](https://lectures.scientific-python.org) and the [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) for an introduction to Python and these libraries.
 ```

-The easiest way to install optimap is using pip on the command line:
+The easiest way to install optimap is using `pip` in the command line:

 ```{code-block} bash
 pip install opticalmapping[all]